-With free browser VPN extensions, you might not get the most secure experience, but it’ll hopefully help you bypass geo-restrictions at the most.
+With free VPN browser extensions, you might not get the most secure experience, but it’ll hopefully help you bypass geo-restrictions at the most.

-Browser VPN Extensions VS Standalone VPN Apps
+Browser VPN Extensions VS VPN Apps

 For instance, if you like tinkering with protocols, cherry-picking servers, or using security features like Kill switch and split tunneling, you’ll have to use the dedicated VPN app.